j-o-d-o/computer-vision-models/models/semseg/README.md

 # Semantic Segmentation

-Loosely implements https://arxiv.org/abs/1505.04597.
-Note: all following python commands expect the root directory of the repo included in the PYTHONPATH</br>
+## Data
+Upload the comma10k data to a MongoDB.
+See data/comma10k.py for the upload script and semseg_spec.py for the label spec.

 ## Training
 ```
-activate computer-vision-models
+conda activate computer-vision-models
 python models/semseg/train.py
 ```
 Results will be stored in ${workspaceRoot}/trained_models.
 It includes also a metrics.json which can be visualized with `python common/scripts/plot_metrics.py --path ./trained_models/semseg_*/metrics.json `